Tom's Bar

-Tom's Bar is a popular gay bar in the Schöneberg locality of Berlin, Germany.
+Tom's Bar was a popular gay bar in the Schöneberg locality of Berlin, Germany.

-Description
+Description and history

-Tom's Bar is a popular gay bar in Berlin's Schöneberg locality that attracts locals and international visitors year-round.
-Once exclusively a leather bar, Tom's now has a less restrictive dress code, though patrons still wear leather and skin clothing often.
-The bar has been described as a "dark, sweaty and debauched men-only cruising establishment" with a "rough, manly atmosphere".
-Its slogan is "for successful cruising".
-Tom's features a dark room and its main bar area streams videos and includes a football table.
-It is open daily from 10pm to "late".
+Tom's Bar opened in April 1982 in the gay district of Berlin's Schöneberg and, like Toms Saloon in Hamburg, initially operated predominantly as a leather bar, eventually adopting a less prescriptive dress code.
+The bar, which experienced marked changes following new ownership in 1993, was described as a "dark, sweaty and debauched men-only cruising establishment" with a "rough, manly atmosphere".
+One of its slogans was "for successful cruising".
+The space, on two floors, included a darkroom.
+Tom's closed in late February 2024, replaced in March 2024 by the Berlin outlet of Joan Igual's Barcelona/Madrid gay cruising bar enterprise Boyberry.

 Reception

 According to Berlin Tourismus and Kongress GmbH, the bar's slogan "puts it in a nutshell, and it's no exaggeration...
 People of all ages and from all walks of life get together here, especially when the night is getting on."
 Similarly, Tom's was called a "great place to finish off an evening" in The Rough Guide to Germany (2009).
 In Top 10 Berlin (2014), Juergen Scheunemann included Tom's Bar as number five on a list of the best gay and lesbian attractions in the city.
 Scheunemann called the bar a "traditional pub" and a "well-known pick-up joint ... not for those who are shy and timid".
+Tom's Bar was an iconic Berlin establishment; it was the gay place that tourists had heard of, though the space became unrecognisable from its "clone"-era days of leather manliness inspired by master erotic draughtsman Touko Laaksonen (1920–91), better known as Tom of Finland.